Topology System

 Four Ways to Define Multi-Agent Systems

 MARSYS provides four different approaches to define how agents interact, from simple to sophisticated.
-Each example below demonstrates the same workflow: a Researcher agent that gathers information and passes it to a Writer agent.
+We'll demonstrate each approach using the same example: a Researcher agent that gathers information and passes it to a Writer agent.

 Perfect for quick prototyping and simple agent interactions.
 The topology is automatically created from the allowed_peers configuration: